Irene-arch/YouTube-Projects-Datasets/README.md

 - Sixth normal form (6NF)

 ### 1NF Rules

+The requirement of 1st Normal Form is that table values must be atomic meaning the value cannot be divided into smaller units.
 - Each record must be unique - no duplicate rows.
 - Each cell must hold one value.